Paul Bishop (rugby league)

-Paul Bishop (born 5 July 1967) is an English former professional rugby league footballer who played for Warrington, Cronulla Sharks, St Helens, Gold Coast Seagulls and Halifax.
+Paul Bishop (born 5 July 1967) is an English former professional rugby league footballer who played for Warrington, Cronulla-Sutherland Sharks, St Helens, Gold Coast Seagulls and Halifax.

 Early life

 Born in England, Bishop moved to Australia at an early age when his father, Tommy Bishop, signed for Cronulla Sharks in 1969.
 When his father returned to England in the early 1980s, Bishop played junior rugby league for Thatto Heath.
 On his 17th birthday, he was signed by Warrington.

 Playing career

 Warrington

 Bishop made his debut for Warrington in October 1984, scoring a try and kicking seven goals in a 42–30 win against Workington Town.

 On 11 May 1986, in the semi-final of the 1985–86 Rugby League Premiership, Bishop scored a record-equalling five drop goals in a 23–10 win against Wigan.
 A week later in the final, he scored a try and five conversions in a 38–10 win against Halifax.
 He also played in the 1986–87 Rugby League Premiership final the following year, but were this time defeated by Wigan.

 He then spent parts of the next two seasons in Australia, making 13 first grade appearances for Cronulla Sharks in the 1988 and 1989 NSWRL seasons.

 Bishop played at scrum-half for Warrington in the 1990 Challenge Cup final, but the team were defeated 14–36 by Wigan.
 He made his final appearance for the club in October 1990.